bloom-works/guides-template/README.md

 1. Start your local server and make sure it's running at http://localhost:8080
 1. Navigate to the base of this repo and run `npx cypress run` for tests to execute in the command line.
 To execute tests in Cypress' UI window, run `npx cypress open` and select E2E testing.
 1. We have added functionality that will print an error table in the command line on test execution.
 This table includes the name and description of the error along with a `helpUrl` containing a URL where more information on how to fix that particular error can be found.
+Additionally, you can visit the official [axe-core rules](https://github.com/dequelabs/axe-core/blob/develop/doc/rule-descriptions.md) github to view the different axe-core rule descriptions.
 1. Cypress captures snapshots at the time of test execution, these can be viewed by navigating to the `cypress/screenshots` folder.
 ### **Additional Notes on Cypress Testing for Local Development